-After the baud rate has been changed a command must be sent to the meter (any command, for example NKE or REQ\UD2) that is received correctly by the meter within a certain time (normally 30 seconds) for the meter to keep the new baud rate.
+After the baud rate has been changed a command must be sent to the meter (any command, for example NKE or REQ_UD2) that is received correctly by the me-ter before a certain time out time (normally 30 seconds) for the meter to keep the new baud rate.
 Otherwise the meter falls back to use the baud rate that was used before the baud rate change.
 This functionality is used to prevent changing to a baud rate that doesn't work for some reason.